astoko/GNUBot/README.md

 ![GNUBot Roadmap](img/readme/Roadmap.png)

 Enjoy using GNUBot!
-Made with ♥️ by GNUBot Team
+Made with ♥️ by GNUBot Team.

 Concider Contributing to the project and soon enough (if i even set this up) buy me some coffee!